Here are some simple guidelines to assist you to enjoy and appreciate your new kitten.

 Bravecto Plus spot-on for cats can be administered every 3 months from 9 weeks of age (kitten should weigh at least 1.2kg) and it kills fleas, ticks, roundworms and lungworms.
 Tapeworms will need to be treated with a single tablet effective against tapeworms once a year, though if your cat is on Bravecto Plus all year round, it is extremely unlikely to develop tapeworm.

 Alternatively, tablets can be administered to treat worms in kittens and cats.
 They need to be given every 2 weeks, up until 12 weeks of age.
 From 12 weeks of age, continue to worm your cat every 3-4 months with a broad-spectrum wormer effective against tape and roundworms.
 Please ask our Customer Service team about the best flea treatment for your kitten.

-Female kittens should be spayed at 4-6 months of age.
-Left any longer, pregnancy is almost a certainty.
+Female kittens should be spayed from 4 months of age to prevent any unwanted pregnancies.
 Males too, can be neutered at this age.
 Neutered males are far less likely to wander, which means less fighting and less chance of catching and spreading disease around the neighbourhood.
 We strongly recommend the de-sexing of all cats that are not intended for breeding.
 Contrary to popular belief, a female cat does not benefit at all from having a litter of kittens.